 - Potential changes to individual committees are to be identified and discussed by affected committees or parties each term during the review of the committees’ terms of reference.

-- A staff report will be required addressing the proposed changes through the appropriate standing committee and may include the following factors:
+- A staff report will be required addressing the proposed changes to Council and may include the following factors:

 - Identification or description of recommended change;